kothiyayogesh/RestaurantBot/data/nlu.md

 - kolkata
 - i am near to hyderabad
 - living in thane
+- kindly book a table for [2](number)[2](number)
+- get me some stores in mumbai
+- ya i am in mumbai
+- ya i am living in mumbai
+- i am in delhi
+- yes i am in punjab
+- show me some restaurants in mumbai

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai